Pizza Dough Fermentation: Room Temperature vs Cold Fermentation

 - Use within 8 hours for best results

-Cold pizza dough fermentation
+Cold fermentation details

 Cold pizza dough fermentation means refrigerating your dough at 38-42°F (3-6°C) for an extended period, typically 24-72 hours or longer.
 It produces better flavor, better texture, and easier digestion.
 For a deeper look at cold fermentation techniques and schedules, see our cold fermentation guide.